Tag: Margaret Ritchie

 The below Parliamentary question was asked by Margaret Ritchie on 2016-04-28.

-To ask the Secretary of State for Environment, Food and Rural Affairs, on what grounds emergency applications for the use of neonicotinoid pesticides are granted.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what her Department’s policy is on restrictions on the use of neonicotinoid pesticides.

 George Eustice